 Every MIDI song is compatible, but there are a few guidelines to make them even better.

 In general, Synthesia works with any MIDI file.
 Though, whether you're putting together lessons for students or you want to share a song you wrote with other Synthesia users, there are a few easy steps you can follow to get the most out of Synthesia's extended features.

 Here is a short guide on how to Create Great Content for Synthesia.

-The desktop and tablet versions of Synthesia must be unlocked separately.
+Synthesia for iPad must be unlocked separately.

 Synthesia continues to evolve into the best practice tool for beginners and experienced players alike.

-- Synthesia makes its debut on the iPad.
+Synthesia makes its debut on the iPad.

-- The Music Store launches, providing the highest quality MIDI versions of popular songs anywhere.
+The Music Store launches, providing the highest quality MIDI versions of popular songs anywhere.

 Synthesia is released for Android tablets, which means it's now available in more places than it's not.

 More than 50 convenience improvements and fixes are added to make Synthesia friendlier and easier to use than ever.